 I remember it like it was yesterday, the morning I found out he was gone.
-I was sleeping in my own bed, when I awoke to screaming coming from my living room.
-I was 9 years of age, but was fearless and I knew the screaming was my biological mother’s.
+I was sleeping in my own bed when I awoke to a scream coming from my living room.
+I was 9 years of age but was fearless and I knew the screaming was my biological mother’s.
 I jumped out of bed, grabbed my baseball bat and ran to the living room of our small apartment.

 I entered the room and approached my mother just thinking she was drunk as usual and getting emotional.
 I asked her what was wrong, she just kept screaming, “he’s gone, he’s gone!”
 Panic ran through me, who was gone?
 Was my daddy, okay?
 Was it my grandpapi?
 It couldn’t be my Uncle A because he was there.
 Uncle S was fine, he wasn’t on tour anywhere with the army.
 Who was gone and why was she so upset?
 Then mother interrupted my little 9-year-old brain to say one name, S.

 I yelled she was wrong, he couldn’t be, not uncle S. He was the life and soul of my mother’s family.
 He was the man you went to if you needed cheered up, if you needed advice.
 I remember asking him about being a soldier, and would I make a good one, even though I was a girl (ohhhh N, if only you knew what 2018 would bring).
 I remember him saying I was fearless, just like a soldier and I’d be amazing.
 I was convinced then that once my 16th birthday hit, I was joining the army.